ioccc-src/winner/2006/borsanyi/README.md

 yourself!  :-)

 The resulting GIF file is likely to puzzle optical character recognition tools.
-The amount ofimagination necessary to recognise the @ character will certainly challenge a few anti-CAPTCHA tools.
+The amount of imagination necessary to recognise the @ character will certainly challenge a few anti-CAPTCHA tools.